Mochau, Saxony-Anhalt

 Mochau is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2009, it is part of the town Wittenberg.

+History

+Mochau was first mentioned in historical sources in 1378 as "Mochow".
+Until the early 20th century, Mochau and the nearby village of Theissen consisted of only a few farming establishments.
+The communities grew with the development of industry in Wittenberg, each becoming independent villages.
+Mochau and Theissen were combined into the single municipality (Gemeinde) of Mochau in 1974.
+In 2009, the community was incorporated into the town of Wittenberg, along with the municipality of Abtsdorf.
+Local support for incorporation into Wittenberg was reported to be around 80 percent of the community.

+In the year before joining with Wittenberg, Mochau (meaning the villages of Mochau and Theissen combined as a municipality) had a total of 545 residents.

 Geography

 Mochau lies about 7 km north of Lutherstadt Wittenberg in the Fläming.

 Economy and transportation

 Federal Highway (Bundesstraße) B 2 between Wittenberg and Berlin is about 2 km to the east.